IshanaRaina/sql-labs/plsql/section-2.md

 In Oracle, `SELECT` statements have to be accompanied by a `FROM` clause.
 However, sometimes we write queries that don't particularly require any table.

-> For example, what if I wanted to calculate the length of string 'Hello World!'?
+> For example, what if we wanted to calculate the length of string 'Hello World!'?
 My query would look something like this:

 ```SQL
 SELECT length('Hello World!')
 AS str_length